EnterpriseDB/tpa/RELNOTES.md

 - TPA-301 Fix auto-detection of cluster_dir for Tower clusters

-  When deploying a Tower cluster, we set cluster_dir as part of deployment; the check for its existence must be run on the controller not on the instances being deployed to.
+  When setting cluster_dir based on the Tower project directory, we now correctly check for the existence of the directory on the controller, and not on the instances being deployed to.

 - TPA-283 Add dependency on psutil, required for Ansible Tower.